DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 - **`ArithmeticException`**: Happens when an illegal arithmetic operation is performed (for example, division by zero).
 - **`IOException`**: Signals that an input/output operation has failed.

+A try-catch block lets you execute code that might throw an exception and then catch and handle that exception without crashing the program.
+In the try block, you place the code that might fail; in the catch block, you specify how to handle the exception.

 ### Example
 In this example, we intentionally trigger a `NullPointerException` by calling a method on a null reference.
-This try-catch block demonstrates how to handle an exception without giving away the solution for the DIY exercise.
+This demonstrates how to use a try-catch block to handle an exception.

 ```java
 public class CommonExceptions {